 ^\[GNUPG:\]).
 We had to fire a single keystroke at the right place to fix a single vulnerability.

-The hackers.mu usual suspects during Operation JASK hackathon are: Kifah Meeran, Loganaden Velvindron, Rahul Golam, Muzaffar Auhammud, Nigel Yong and myself (Nitin J Mutkawoa) all members from the hackers.mu.
-Some of the projects are Bitcoin, Litecoin, Dash, Bitcoin Gold, Monacoin, Binarium, Terracoin, SmartCash and many other crypto currency projects.
+The cyberstorm.mu usual suspects during Operation JASK hackathon are Kifah Meeran, Loganaden Velvindron, Rahul Golam, Muzaffar Auhammud, Nigel Yong and myself (Nitin J Mutkawoa) all members from the cyberstorm.mu.
+Some of the projects are Bitcoin, Litecoin, Dash, Bitcoin Gold, Monacoin, Binarium, Terracoin, SmartCash, and many other cryptocurrency projects.

-Hackers.mu is now looking forward for other hackathons.
+cyberstorm.mu is now looking forward to other hackathons.
 We are also inviting everyone to meet us at Flying Dodo Bagatelle conference room for the Security Disclosure Process event.
 Feel free to RSVP on meetup.com and Facebook before attending.